TheThingSystem/steward/nodewiki/steward/Philosophy.md

 Most systems today are built around the notion of a person being one of the participants in a conversation with the system.
 For example: tap a button and the lights go on.
-Although this involves cycles and bandwidth, it isn't automation.
+Although this involves cycles and bandwidth, it isn't _automation_ -- it's remote control.
-It's remote control.
 There's nothing wrong with remote control, particularly if you happen to be in one timezone and your home is in another;
-but, it isn't 'automation' in any meaningful sense.
+but, it isn't _automation_ in any meaningful sense.

 Another example:
 when the leak detector measures water in the drip-pan above the threshold, it sends you an email/tweet/fax/etc.
 That's remote notification.
-There's nothing wrong with remote notification, but again, it's not really 'automation'.
+There's nothing wrong with remote notification, but again, it's not really _automation_.

-An example of automation would be that the lights know what the solar time is in the house, and if the motion detector gets a ping, then the lights go on.
+An example of _automation_ would be that the lights know what the solar time is in the house, and if the motion detector gets a ping, then the lights go on.
-Oh, and if none of the family members presence indicators are visible, then the PTZ cam in the room starts panning, and the home goes into 'attention mode'.
+Further, if none of the family members' presence indicators (e.g., watches, fobs, and so on) are visible, then the PTZ cam in the room starts recording, and the home goes into 'attention mode'.

 For most homes,
 'attention mode' involves one or more lights throughout the house turning a specific color and brightness,